NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

 ```

 You can add a `version` attribute to your pipeline.
 It defaults to `main`.
 You can use every string, [Ansibles git](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html) module accepts.
+You can also determine the place for logstash to store the data of each pipeline while processing it by using `queue_type` attribute.
+It defaults to `memory`, you can use `persisted` to write the data temporarily to the hard disk.
+Moreover you can limit the maximal size of data in every pipeline throgh `queue_max_bytes` attribute, which is default `1gb`.

 ## Input and Output ##